DEVITY-IOT/devity-iot.github.io/website/docs/intro.md

 The device is now ready to send telemetry data to its cloud counterpart securely over a secure channel.

-This documentation guides you step-by-step through the whole process from device preparation to cloud connection till data visulization.
+This documentation guides you step-by-step through the whole process from device preparation to cloud connection until data visulization.
 You can start the tutorials with our KEYNOA Eval Kit [here](https://devity-iot.github.io/tutorial/).

 ## KEYNOA Eval Kit